howbizarre/thoughts/content/en/articles/parceljs-and-robotstxt.md

 competence: "geek"
 ---

-There are different ways to indicate to **ParcelJS** which files are static and should not go through the build transformation, but if there are only a few, you can activate the transformers plugin and then include them directly in the build script in the `package.json` file.
+There are different ways to tell **ParcelJS** which files are static and should not go through the build transformation, but if there are only a few, you can activate the transformers plugin and then include them directly in the build script in the `package.json` file.

 <!--more-->